 Each year, Sandpoint, Idaho experiences approximately 30 days of winter weather, totaling an average annual snowfall of 58 inches.
 Winter weather conditions typically occur between November and March.
 The rate and accumulation of snowfall, moisture content, temperature, time of day, visibility, wind velocity, duration and traffic volumes are all variables that interact to create unique conditions for each storm.
 As any snowfighter will tell you: no two storms are ever identical.

 Similar to previous years, when it snows two inches or more, crews will plow all streets, including residential streets.
-What’s new this year?
+Last year, we implemented a new plan:

 • More plowing, sooner due to proactive scheduling of crews.

 • More equipment and people available for snow removal.